JoyOfCodingPDX/GettingStarted/README.md

 $ ./submit.sh Project1 "I did not have time to get one-digit hours working"
 ```

+After your code has been successfully submitted, the `submit.sh` script will
+[tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the current revision of
+your git repository.
+The name of the tag indicates which project was submitted and
+the date/time it was submitted.
+For example, submitting Project1 at 9 AM on May 1st
+would tag the current revision of the repository with `submit-Project1-20220501T09:00:58`.
+This tag allows you create a [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)
+from the specific revision of your code that was submitted, which makes debugging problems
+in submitted code much easier.
+Note that the `submit.sh` will issue an error if there are
+uncommitted changes in your local clone of the repository.
+So, be sure to commit all of
+your changes before submitting.

 ## How do I use the "parent POM"?

 This repository includes a "parent" [pom.xml](pom.xml) file.
 You'll